Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting Loch Ness| ©Michael Tyler

-Scotland is an incredible place to see and well worth visiting.
+Scotland is an amazing place to see and well worth visiting.
 However, if we head north, where its most spectacular natural parks are, such as Loch Ness and the Highlands, I have to warn you that winter is not one of its best times.

-Although it is tempting to see all the snowy landscapes, if you are not well prepared, it can be a very cold weather that will make you not enjoy the experience.
+Although it is tempting to see all the snowy landscapes, if you are not well prepared it can be a very cold weather that will make you not enjoy the experience.

-Book your Loch Ness tour
+Book your excursion to Loch Ness and the Highlands

 Transport comparison

-• Organized excursion
+• Organized tour

 • Duration: 3 hours

-• Round trip price: between 60€ and 200€.
+• Price round trip: between 60€ and 200€.

 • By train